 Ratings analysts evaluate the ability of companies or governments to pay their debts, including bonds.
-On the basis of their evaluation, a management team rates the risk of a company or government not being able to repay its bonds.
+Based on these evaluations, a management team rates the risk of a company or government not being able to repay its bonds.

-Financial analysts hold about 492,100 jobs.
-The largest employers of financial analysts are as follows:
+Financial and investment analysts hold about 317,300 jobs.
+The largest employers of financial and investment analysts are as follows:

 |Management of companies and enterprises||11%|